-Follow the guidelines on this page (page 2 of 3) to help ensure the military resumes you prepare are considered by top employers.
+Follow the guidelines on this page (2 of 3) to ensure the military to civilian resumes you prepare are considered by top employers.

-EDUCATION: This section should go directly under the heading.
-The first line of your education section should contain the following items:
+EDUCATION: Your college degree(s) should be advertised directly under the heading and should contain the following items:

 Note: If you are a graduate of a Service Academy but your degree isn’t in a hard engineering discipline (e.g., Electrical Engineering), list “General Engineering Core Curriculum” in addition to your major, for example, “B.S.
 Computer Science (General Engineering Core Curriculum)”.
 Other points to consider: